degreepath/auditor/tests/snapshots/2015-16/major/mathematics.md

 - “Level III” and take enough courses at St. Olaf College at least six from among courses matched by the “Basics”, “Transitions”, “Perspectives”, “Interdisciplinary”, “Sequence”, and “Level III” requirements

 # Basics
+For this requirement, you must do all of the following:

+- take MATH 120
-For this requirement, you must take MATH 120, take either MATH 126 or MATH 128, and take MATH 220.
+- take either MATH 126 or MATH 128
+- take MATH 220

 # Transitions